cornell-cup/cs-reminibot/README.md

 ```

 <a name="Mac_conda"></a>

-#### Anaconda installation (optional but recommended)
+#### Anaconda installation (highly recommended for developers)

-Installing Anaconda is recommended for advanced users in order to simplify Python version and package management.
+Installing Anaconda is highly recommended to simplify management of Python virtual environments and packages.

 Follow the instructions to install Anaconda through homebrew found [here](https://formulae.brew.sh/cask/anaconda).